jaesivsm/JARR/README.rst

 JARR is under ongoing developments and functionnalities are regularly added.
 For past and futur updates see the milestones_.
-However JARR is stable and can function as easily on a light installation with the python SimpleHTTP server and a SQLite database or on a more heavy setup with nginx or apache running against a PostGreSQL database.
+However JARR is stable and can function as easily on a light installation with the python SimpleHTTP server and a PostGreSQL database.

 .. _milestones: https://github.com/jaesivsm/JARR/milestones